 The LLC organizer is responsible for filing all legal documents and ensuring that everything meets state requirements.

-Once the organizer has filed the Articles of Organization which includes the LLCs name, registered address, list of its members and representative agent, their duty is officially complete.
+Once the organizer has filed the Articles of Organization which includes the LLC's name, registered address, list of its members, and representative agent, their duty is officially complete.

 What Does an LLC Organizer Need to Do?

-One of the most important LLC formation documents is the Articles of Organization or the Certificate of Formation, as it's called in some states.
+From my experience, one of the most important LLC formation documents is the Articles of Organization or the Certificate of Formation, as it's called in some states.

 The LLC organizer files the LLC Articles of Organization with the state agency, usually the Secretary of State.
+According to the U.S. Small Business Administration, approximately 70% of LLCs choose to file their Articles of Organization with the Secretary of State.

 Who Can Be an Organizer for an LLC?